Meromorphic vector fields with single-valued solutions on complex surfaces: Preliminaries

-\begin{lemma} If the meromorphic vector field~$X$ in the curve~$C$ admits a maximal solution, $X$ has no poles (is in fact holomorphic) and has at most two zeros (counted with multiplicity). \end{lemma}
+For a holomorphic vector field~$X$ on a curve, the \emph{time form} of~$X$ is the one-form~$\omega$ such that~$\omega(X)\equiv 1$.
+An orbit~$L$ of a holomorphic vector field may be parametrized by a univalent maximal solution if every curve~$\gamma:[0,1]\to L$ for which $\int_\gamma \omega=0$ is closed~\cite[prop.~2.7]{rebelo-sing}.

-\begin{proof} The solutions of strictly meromorphic vector fields on curves cannot be single-valued~\cite[Lemma~2]{guillot-rebelo}.
-Up to a change of coordinates, the zeros of a holomorphic vector field admitting maximal solutions are of the form $z^2\indel{z}$ or $\lambda z\indel{z}$~\cite[Section~3]{rebelo-sing}.
-In the first case, where the solution is given by~$t\mapsto -1/t$, a whole neighborhood of the point at infinity belongs to the domain of definition of the solution.
-In the second case, the solution is given by~$t\mapsto \exp(\lambda t)$ and a set of the form~$\{t|\Re(\lambda t)<N\}$ belongs to this domain.
-If the vector field admits a maximal solution, these sets cannot overlap.
-In consequence, there can be at most two zeros counted with multiplicity (furthermore, if there are two simple ones, the corresponding eigenvalues should have opposite signs). \end{proof}
+\begin{lemma} If a vector field on a curve has~$n$ zeros (counted with multiplicity), its solutions have at least~$\lceil n/2\rceil$ determinations.
+If a meromorphic vector field on a curve admits a univalent maximal solution, it has no poles (is in fact holomorphic) and has at most two zeros (counted with multiplicity). \end{lemma} \begin{proof} Let~$X$ be a holomorphic vector field on a curve, $p$ a point where it has a zero of multiplicity~$k+1$ ($k\geq 1$).
+In a suitable local coordinate, the vector field reads~$z^{k+1}/(1+\alpha z^k)\indel{z}$ for a unique~$\alpha\in\mathbf{C}$~\cite[thm~4.24]{ilyak}.
+For the time form~$\omega$ of~$X$, $\alpha$ is the residue of~$\omega$ at~$p$.
+The inverse of the solution of~$X$ is, a priori, multivalued, and given by